 Mr. Hitchens added bathrooms to most of the seven bedrooms, a sauna in the tower, and opened the lighthouse as a conference and retreat area for corporate executives.
 Five years later, with business in a slump and in need of cash, Hitchens sold the lighthouse to a corporation formed by three men.
 One of those men was Norman “Buck” Gotschall, and he opened the lighthouse as a bed-and-breakfast in 1986.
 Buck restored the fog signal building, retrieved the third-order lens from the Park Place Hotel in Traverse City, and had it reassembled for display in the fog building.
 As land around the lighthouse became available, Buck and his partners bought it, so by 1991 they owned close to 100 acres around the lighthouse.
 Buck cleared a landing strip for his 1957 tri-pacer to the south of the lighthouse.
 Hiking trails were cleared and some local art work added to the meadow near the fog building.
 In 1989, the sixty-one-year-old Buck married a twenty-six-year-old former model, and his new bride added that much needed woman’s touch to the B&B.

-Nearing retirement, Buck and his partners decided to sell, and in March 1992 the lighthouse was purchased by the fourth and present owners, three avid preservationists from the Chicago area.
+Nearing retirement, Buck and his partners decided to sell, and in March 1992 the lighthouse was purchased by the fourth set of private owners, three avid preservationists from the Chicago area.
 John Gale, and Linda and Jeff Gamble had been guests at the B&B and fell in love with the lighthouse and the tiny hamlet of Big Bay on their first visit.
 On a return visit in 1991, they learned that the lighthouse was for sale and that one very interested party wanted to build condos on the property.
 Not wanting to see that happen, they decided to make an offer on part of the acreage and the lighthouse.
 Much to their surprise, the offer of $500,000 was accepted.
 When final papers were signed, Linda moved to Big Bay to run the B&B, while Jeff and John remained at their jobs in Chicago.
-In July 1994, Jeff joined Linda, and together they continue to run the bed-and-breakfast.
+In July 1994, Jeff joined Linda, and together they ran the bed-and-breakfast for several years.

 In May 2011, Big Bay Lighthouse was placed on the market for $1,275,000.
 In 2004, the owners of the lighthouse divided up the land surrounding the lighthouse into twelve parcels and offered them for sale as part of a “site condominium.”
 The National Register Coordinator for the Michigan State Historic Preservation Office weighed in on the controversy surrounding the proposed development, writing: “I think it most unfortunate that the light station’s current owners…seem to be more interested in making a profit than in providing appropriate stewardship for a unique historic property.”